SouailJ/rml-tutorial/README.md

       rr:objectMap [ rml:reference "LONG" ; rr:datatype xsd:double ] ;
   ] ;
 ```

+We also change the file extension of the output file to ensure that best practices are complied with.
+We will use [TriG](https://www.w3.org/TR/trig/) in this tutorial, which is an extension of TURTLE.
+Consequently, the output file will be `weather-output.trig`, and we execute the mapping like follows :

+`$ java -jar rmlmapper-6.5.1-r371-all.jar -m weather-mapping-graph.ttl -o weather-output.trig`

 R2RML states that if the graph maps of both the subject map and the predicate object map are empty, then triples are written to the default graph; otherwise the triples are written to the union of both graph maps.
 Since the subject map has no graph maps (i.e., {}), the union is {} U {`http://data.example.org/graph/geo`}.
 In other words, those triples will appear in the named graph http://data.example.org/graph/geo and not in the default graph: